d3borah/debs_learning_spark/README.md

   * *Whole file loaded at once.
 Often used with unstructured data, or records spanning multiple lines, which need to be parsed from the whole file.*
 * .textFile()
   * *Loads only the necessary lines from file.
 Can be more efficient in case of node loss, etc.*

+### RDD Usage Planning.
+Do not get evaluated until passed to an Action.
 * .persist()
-  * *Plan to reuse the RDD in multiple actions. set the StorageLevel Enum*
+  * *Plan to reuse the RDD in multiple actions or for iterative algorithms.
+Set the StorageLevel Enum.*
 * .cache()
   * *cache() is the default persist (StorageLevel.MEMORY_ONLY_SER)*

+### RDD Transformations.
+Do not get evaluated until passed to an Action.
 * .map(func)
   * *Applies a function that returns 1 element for each input element*   *
 * .flatMap(func)